JamesSaxon/jamessaxon.github.io/_posts/2021-02-26-broadband-faqs.md

 Unfortunately, the coverage of Internet Service Providers is much more geographically constrained than cell phone carriers.
 The coverage maps for four of the biggest ISPs in Chicago – Comcast, AT&T, RCN, and WOW – are shown below, based on [data](https://broadbandmap.fcc.gov/#/location-summary?version=dec2019&tech=acfosw&speed=25_3) from the Federal Communication Commission (FCC).

-The FCC data are [known](https://dl.acm.org/doi/10.1145/3419394.3423652) to sometimes report services available in places where they are not.
+The FCC data are [known](https://dl.acm.org/doi/10.1145/3419394.3423652) to sometimes report services as available in places where they are not.
 Still, it is clear that RCN and WOW do not serve the entire city.

 ![ISP Availability](/assets/img/isps.png)

-In addition, the speeds available from different ISPs may also differ.
-Single ISPs may also offer different speeds in different neighborhoods, depending on the infrastructures that they have installed.
+In addition, the speeds available from different ISPs may also differ, and single ISPs may offer different speeds in different neighborhoods, depending on the infrastructures that they have installed.

 <a name="myth-wifi">**Myth: If I have a weak Wi-Fi signal in my apartment, is it because my internet service provider is not providing the internet speeds that my contract dictates?**</a>